lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

-Chapter 2.3.2 Screengrab
+Chapter 2.3.2 ScreenGrab
 ========================

-Screengrab is the default screenshot tool for Lubuntu 19.10 or later
+ScreenGrab is the default screenshot tool for Lubuntu 19.10 or later.